Will Ricky Rubio Be Traded From Timberwolves Before NBA Trade Deadline?

 The Minnesota Timberwolves have started the season with a disappointing 20-33 record which is good for 13th in the NBA Western Conference.
 They have a very talented young trio consisting of Karl-Anthony Towns, Andrew Wiggins, and Zach Lavine.
-None of the three are over 21-years old and the Timberwolves organization is going to build around this core.
+None of the three are over 21-years-old and the Timberwolves organization is going to build around this core.
 They drafted point guard Kris Dunn last year and he figures to be a part of the equation as well.
-Dunn is currently backing up Ricky Rubio and many speculate that once he gets his NBA feet wet he could eventually replace Rubio in the starting lineup.
+Dunn is currently backing up Ricky Rubio and many speculate that once he gets his NBA feet wet, he could eventually replace Rubio in the starting lineup.

-That change to the Minnesota Timberwolves roster could come sooner than later with Rubio reportedly being on the trading block this year.
+That change to the Minnesota Timberwolves roster could come sooner rather than later with Rubio reportedly being on the trading block this year.
 As the Inquisitr previously reported, a devastating ACL injury to Zach Lavine further complicates things and the team may be looking to make some moves before the deadline to shore up their roster.
 Rubio could simply just be the odd man out.
 Here are a few potential destinations for the 26-year-old point guard.

 Philadelphia 76ers

 A move to Philly makes sense for Rubio because of the lack of quality depth at point guard on the Sixers roster.
-TJ McConnell and Sergio Rodriguez are serviceable but not the long-term answer at the position.
+TJ McConnell and Sergio Rodriguez are serviceable, but not the long-term answer at the position.
 The Sixers currently have a logjam in their frontcourt with budding star Joel Embiid, Nerlens Noel, and Jahlil Okafor.

-With Joel Embiid quickly becoming the face of the franchise he’s definitely not going anywhere.
-The Sixers could move defensive specialist Nerlins Noel to the Timberwolves in exchange for Rubio as suggested by Fansided.
-This would be a good deal on both ends because Rubio would be an immediate upgrade at point guard for Philly and Noel could start alongside Karl-Anthony Towns forming an imposing tandem in the Wolves frontcourt.
+With Joel Embiid quickly becoming the face of the franchise, he’s definitely not going anywhere.
+The Sixers could move defensive specialist Nerlins Noel to the Timberwolves in exchange for Rubio, as suggested by Fansided.
+This would be a good deal on both ends because Rubio would be an immediate upgrade at point guard for Philly and Noel could start alongside Karl-Anthony Towns, forming an imposing tandem in the Wolves frontcourt.

 Milwaukee Bucks